 Before each IDN course you will be given pre-reading material to help you prepare for the course.
 The pre-reading material will be available on your IDN account dashboard once your registration is complete and payment has been received.
 There is no need to print the pre-reading material because you will receive a full clinical manual at the course.

-One month before the start of the course you will receive an email with information on the course.
+One month before the start of the course you will receive a reminder email with course information and how to access the pre-reading material on your IDN account dashboard.

 Foundation course: At the conclusion of the course a written and practical assessment, based on a case study, will be administered.
 This assessment is used to help with self-reflection of your understanding of the material and your ability to use it in a mock clinical situation.

-Advanced course: Prior to the advanced course you will be required to take and pass (80%) an online written examination based on the Foundation course material and clinical examples.
-On the final day of the course you are required to perform and pass (80%) a practical assessment based on a case study.
+Advanced course: Prior to the advanced course you will be required to take and pass (at 80% or better) an online multiple choice examination based on the Foundation course material and clinical examples.
+On the final day of the Advanced course you are required to perform and pass (at 80% or better) a practical assessment based on the course material in a case study format.
 This assessment is evaluating your clinical decision making and rationale for the treatment you present.
-Upon successful completion of both you will be considered Certified in Integrative Dry Needling (CIDN).
+Upon successful completion of both, the Foundation and Advanced courses, you will be considered Certified in Integrative Dry Needling (CIDN).

 If you would like to purchase needling supplies, go to: PT United.com